fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 #### Story 4

-> As a user, I want to use SPIFFE TLS to talk my remote self-managed
+> As a user, I want to use SPIFFE TLS to talk to my remote self-managed
-> cluster for applying resources, while using the existing method
+> cluster for applying resources, while using the existing method of
-> for authenticating with ServiceAccount tokens from the local cluster.
+> authenticating with ServiceAccount tokens from the local cluster.

 ```yaml
 apiVersion: kustomize.toolkit.fluxcd.io/v1